gokberkozan/SQL/README.md

 3-For the first_name columns in the actor and customer tables, let's list the data that is in the first table but not in the second table.

 4-Let's make the first 3 queries for repeating data.

+### Work 12
+1-In the movie table, the movie length is shown in the length column.
+How many movies are longer than the average movie length?

+2-How many movies have the highest rental_rate in the movie table?

+3-In the movie table, list the movies with the lowest rental_rate and lowest replacement_cost values.

+4-List the customers who made the most purchases in the payment table.